zzwonder/personal-site/app/pages/posts/first/part2.md

 <br><br>

 This is a quick and dirty version of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life).
 The board contains 50x50 cells and each iteration takes 100ms.
+You can paint more cells by clicking and dragging over the board.
 <br><br>
 The rules are relatively simple:
   1. Any live cell with fewer than two live neighbors dies, as if caused by underpopulation.